mpnally/Terrifically-Simple-JSON/README.md

 corresponding to a JSON object.
-`_idType` is used for datatypes that are not built in to JSON. `_isA` is used to declare the type(s) of an entity. `_id` is fairly fundamental to TD-JSON. `_isA` is not so fundamental and needn't really be built into TS-JSON—it makes it a bit easier to talk about the concepts and it is generally useful.
+`_idType` is used for datatypes that are not built in to JSON. `_isA` is used to declare the type(s) of an entity. `_id` is fairly fundamental to TD-JSON. `_isA` is not so fundamental and needn't really be built into TS-JSON, but it makes it a bit easier to talk about the concepts and it is generally useful.

 ## Tutorial